 Daniel B. Straus

 I am a Postdoctoral Research Associate at Princeton University in the Cava lab.
-My research focuses on the synthesis and properties of materials for optical, electronic, and magnetic applications.
+My research focuses on the synthesis and characterization of optical, electronic, and magnetic materials.

-I completed my PhD in Chemistry at the University of Pennsylvania, where I focused on optical and electronic spectroscopy of 2D organic-inorganic hybrid perovskites and coupled quantum dot assemblies.
+I completed my PhD in Chemistry at the University of Pennsylvania in the Kagan lab, where I focused on the synthesis and optical/electronic spectroscopy of 2D organic-inorganic hybrid perovskites and coupled quantum dot assemblies.